mervinajax/QualityAssurance/README.md

-# Advanced Node and Express
+# Information Security with HelmetJS

-This is the boilerplate for the Advanced Node and Express lessons.
-Instructions for the lessons start at https://www.freecodecamp.org/learn/quality-assurance/advanced-node-and-express/
+This is the boilerplate for the Information Security lessons.
+Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/